randy3k/AlignTab/README.md

 First time user

 - Predefined alignment tools can be found under the top menu `Selection -> Align By`<br>
- or mouse menu `Align by`
+ or mouse menu `Align By`

 <img src="https://github.com/randy3k/AlignTab/raw/master/alignby.png">

 Advanced user

+- Three ways to toogle Align Tabular:

-- Toogle Align Tabular, go the menu `Selection -> Align Tabular` or type `Align Tabular` in command palette.
+ * 1. go the menu `Selection -> Align Tabular`
+ * 2. type `Align Tabular` in command palette
+ * 3. mouse menu `Align Tabular`

 - Enter delimiter in Python regex in the input panel
 - The input should be in the from of `regex/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?`
 - The option `/((?:[rlc][0-9]*)+)?(?:(f[0-9]*))?` controls
  - left/right/center justification: `r` or `l` or `c`
  - spaces after the columns: the number after `rlc`
  - max number of splits: the number after `f`
-- Default option is `l1f0`. <br>
+- Default option is `l1f0`.
-It means all columns are left-justified.
-A space is added after each column.
-All matched delimiters are aligned.
+ * All columns are left-justified.
+ * A space is added after each column.
+ * All matched delimiters are aligned.
 - The option for alignment cycles through the columns and delimiters are also columns.